lacoco-lab/lacoco-lab.github.io/joining/index.md

 <!--PhD salaries start at approximately EUR 3.4K per month (before taxes) and increase over time.-->
 <!--Start dates can be negotiated based on applicants' preferences and funding availability.-->

-*The next deadlines are **May 11** for an open call for a co-advised position, and **end of June 2026** for IMPRS-TRUST.
+*The next deadline is **end of June 2026** for IMPRS-TRUST.
 If you're planning to apply via central portals, please send Michael a note via email.*

 <!-- **end of April 2026** for the Saarbrücken Graduate School, -->